 - Weight loss

-- Lean tissue loss (loss
+- Lean tissue loss (loss of healthy, necessary tissue)

 - Mineral imbalance resulting in weakness, dizziness, and blood pressure fluctuations

 This condition can be quite severe and has consequences for both the mother and the child.
 Pregnant women with hyperemesis gravidarum can become malnourished, which might make nausea worse.
 Babies from such pregnancies are likely to be born prematurely, have low birth weight, and be small for their gestational age.4 They might also grow up with attention problems, lower task persistence, and emotional and behavioral disorders.